trychlos/pwix-accounts-ui/README.md

     This parameter let the application decide what to do:

-    - `AC_WRONGEMAIL_OK`: say the user that the email has been sucessfully sent, even when this is not the case
+    - `AccountsUI.C.WrongEmail.OK`: say the user that the email has been sucessfully sent, even when this is not the case
-    - `AC_WRONGEMAIL_ERROR`: say the user that something went wrong (Meteor standard behavior).
+    - `AccountsUI.C.WrongEmail.ERROR`: say the user that something went wrong (Meteor standard behavior).

-    Defaults to `AC_WRONGEMAIL_ERROR`.
+    Defaults to `AccountsUI.C.WrongEmail.ERROR`.

 - `coloredBorders`

     Whether the borders of fields in the panels should or not be colored, and when:

-    - `AC_COLORED_NEVER`: do not use colored borders at all
+    - `AccountsUI.C.Colored.NEVER`: do not use colored borders at all
-    - `AC_COLORED_VALIDATION`: use colored borders to exhibit the validation state of the fields
+    - `AccountsUI.C.Colored.VALIDATION`: use colored borders to exhibit the validation state of the fields
-    - `AC_COLORED_MANDATORY`: use colored borders to exhibit the mandatory character of each field
+    - `AccountsUI.C.Colored.MANDATORY`: use colored borders to exhibit the mandatory character of each field

-    Defaults to `AC_COLORED_NEVER`: the error messages are red-colored, but the fields themselves stay normal colored.
+    Defaults to `AccountsUI.C.Colored.NEVER`: the error messages are red-colored, but the fields themselves stay normal colored.

 - `onEmailVerifiedBeforeFn`